dscotese/kraken-grid/README.md

 ## Installation
 1. Get your API key and secret from Kraken.
 Otherwise, you will have to go through this process again if you want to run kraken on a machine that doesn't have these keys yet, or if you forget your password.
-   - 1.1 Click the box in the upper right corner on kraken.com after you log in that has your name in it.
+   - Click the box in the upper right corner on kraken.com after you log in that has your name in it.
-   - 1.2 Click the "Security" item in the dropdown box.
+   - Click the "Security" item in the dropdown box.
-   - 1.3 Click "API" in the list of options under Security.
+   - Click "API" in the list of options under Security.
-   - 1.4 Choose the "Add Key" link.
+   - Choose the "Add Key" link on the new page.
+It's in the upper right corner of the "Custom API Keys" box.
-   - 1.5 We recommend that you give your key a better description.
+   - We recommend that you give your key a better description.
-   - 1.6 We recommend that you record this set of codes (a key and a private key, called "Secret" in kraken-grid).
+   - We recommend that you record this set of codes (a key and a private key, called "Secret" in kraken-grid).
+   - Select "Query Funds" from the **Funds** section, and ALL the items in the **Orders & Trades** section.
+The bot doesn't need any other permissions.
+It does have code to use the "WebSockets API" but it is experimental and doesn't yet do anything useful.
+   - Click "Save" at the bottom.
+If you made any error (such as forgetting to check the "Query Funds" permission) you will have to start again from the first step in this list.
 2. Install [NodeJS](https://nodejs.org/)
-3. Run `npm g install kraken-grid` from a command line ("Command Prompt", "Terminal Window", or "Shell").
+3. Run `npm -g install kraken-grid` from a command line ("Command Prompt", "Terminal Window", or "Shell").
 4. If Node installed kraken-grid successfully, you can now run `kraken-grid` from the command line on your computer.
 It will ask you for a password.
 If it has no previous record of a password being entered into kraken-grid, then it will also ask you for the API key and secret ("private key" is what Kraken calls the secret).
 Your password is used to encrypt information that kraken-grid stores on your computer, like the API keys.

 This software will save a file `keys.txt` to your home folder.